bigscience-workshop/biomedical/CONTRIBUTING.md

 - `config_name`: Name of the configuration you want to test.
 By default, the script will test all configs, but if you can use this to debug a specific split, or if your data is prohibitively large.
 - `ishub`: Use this when unit testing scripts that are not yet uploaded to the hub (this is True for most cases)

 If you need advanced arguments (i.e. skipping a key from a specific data split), please contact admins.
+You are welcome to make a PR and ask admin for help if your code does not pass the unit tests.

 ### 5. Format your code